Nina Povey

-Nina Povey (born 27 August 1994) is a British figure skater.
-She has won eight senior international medals, including gold at the 2022 Britannia Cup, the 2024 British national champion, the 2025 British national silver medalist, and is a three-time British national bronze medalist (2016, 2022–2023).
+Nina Povey (born 27 August 1994) is a retired British figure skater.
+She has won 11 senior international medals and is the 2024 British national champion, a two-time British national silver medalist (2025-26), and a three-time British national bronze medalist (2016, 2022–2023).

 Personal life

-Povey was born on August 27, 1994 in Nottingham, England.
+Povey was born on 27 August 1994 in Nottingham, England.
 In addition to figure skating, she also works as a figure skating costume designer.

 In December 2023, she married her boyfriend, Nathan Wright.

 Career

 Povey began learning to skate in 2003.
 She trained in Solihull before eventually relocating to Sheffield.
 Povey made her senior international debut at the Bavarian Open in February 2015, where she finished in twelfth place.
 That same year, Povey won her first medal, bronze, at the 2016 British Championships.
 She subsequently won her first senior international medal, bronze, at the 2018 Mentor Toruń Cup.

 After winning her first senior international gold medal at the 2022 Britannia Cup, Povey was featured in BBC Three's Freeze: Skating on the Edge.